EECi/home/docs/projects/energyplanning/wherewelivenext.md

 <p>

 <h1 class="category"> A Case Study of Dogesthorpe </h1>
 <div id="stickyarticle">
 <h2 class="category">Places of Food</h2>
+The map below shows the spatial distribution of different types of places of food listed on Google Maps in Dogesthorpe.
 <img src="https://raw.githubusercontent.com/EECi/home/de9782682d7f1a8618278302a87900d8e12a340f/Images/eplan/Dogesthorpe_Overview.png">
 <h2 class="category">Gendered Experiences of Place</h2>
 Click and drag the divider below to see the difference between male and female ratings for places in Dogesthorpe.
 <div class="container2">
 	<div class="slimage before"></div>
 	<div class="slimage after"></div>